zhilinsu/social-influence_mPFC/README.md

 **0 - Data**

-Data for the delegated inter-temporal choice task collected through MATLAB have been extracted and aggregated into `sd_data_mpfc.RData`, for the subsequent analyses and modelling using R and Stan.
+Data for the delegated inter-temporal choice task collected through MATLAB have been extracted and aggregated into `sd_data_mpfc.RData`, for the subsequent analysis and modelling using R and Stan.

 Other self-reported data were stored in `demographics.csv` and `questionnaires.csv`.

+# Model fitting

+**1 - Bayesian modelling with Stan**

+Run the R scripts `run_*1_model_*2.R` to call the corresponding Stan scripts to perform Bayesian modelling.

+**2 - Parameter recovery**

+**3 - Posterior predictive checks**

+# Behavioural analysis

+# Lesion analysis